tourabio/msal-react18/README.md

 #### Running the sample development server

+1. create a .env file in the same level with package.json and copy all the keys from the .env.sample to the new .env and add the necessary values in it.
 1. In a command prompt, run `npm start`.
 1. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 1. Open [http://localhost:3000/profile](http://localhost:3000/profile) to see an example of a protected route.
 If you are not yet signed in, signin will be invoked automatically.